Moreland homer sends Red Sox home with 1-0 win over D-Backs

+PHOENIX — An awful opening trip ended with a win for the Boston Red Sox.

-PHOENIX — Mitch Moreland homered off Merrill Kelly on the first pitch of the seventh inning, and the World Series champion Boston Red Sox ended an awful opening trip with a 1-0 win over the Arizona Diamondbacks on Sunday.
+Mitch Moreland homered off Merrill Kelly on the first pitch of the seventh inning, and the World Series champions beat the Arizona Diamondbacks 1-0 on Sunday.

+“It’s always nice to win that last one,” Moreland said.
+“Tough road trip for us, tough way to open the season.”

+The last team to reach the postseason after losing at least eight its first 11 games was Tampa Bay, which finished 91-71 in 2011.

-The Red Sox host Toronto on Tuesday, their first game at Fenway Park since winning the World Series at Dodger Stadium last October, their fourth title in 15 years.
+Boston hosts Toronto on Tuesday, its first game at Fenway Park since winning the World Series at Dodger Stadium last October, the fourth title for the Red Sox in 15 years.

+“We know how good we are.
+We know that we have to get better,” manager Alex Cora said.
+“We learned a lot on this road trip, and now it’s over.”

 Hector Velázquez, Brandon Workman, Marcus Walden (1-0), Matt Barnes and Ryan Brasier combined on a three-hitter and Boston’s first shutout this season.
 The Red Sox entered with a 6.97 ERA, ahead of only the Chicago White Sox at 7.87.